 Nurturing an interest in marine conservation

-"Growing up in San Diego, I visited the ocean frequently throughout my childhood," said Nathalie Staiger, who recently earned her MS in Biochemistry from UMass Dartmouth.
+"Growing up in San Diego, I visited the ocean frequently throughout my childhood," said Nathalie Staiger, who recently earned her MS degree from UMass Dartmouth's School for Marine Science & Technology (SMAST).
 "From digging for sand crabs to climbing tide pools and observing sea lions, the coastline has always had something new to explore.
 As I grew older, I realized how fortunate I was to live in such a beautiful environment.
 This realization manifested in a moral sense of conservationism – that it was my personal responsibility to pass a beautiful environment on to future generations."

 Selecting SMAST for advanced studies